“The muscle building blocks”

 In contrast to resistance exercise, the anabolic component of endurance exercise is not as strong as in resistance exercise and the improved net retention of amino acids in muscle seems to be momentary, but still present.

 One often presented argument to justify protein and/or amino acids (AA) supplementation during endurance exercise is that endurance athletes oxidize significant amounts of AA during training or competition.
 This is partially true since leucine seems to be oxidized at some level during endurance exercise (isoleucine and valine as well, but at much lower proportion).
-Leucine oxidation appears to occur at a rate of 8 mg/kg/h in endurance athletes performing moderate-intensity (60% of VO2 max), which may correspond to a total of 1.68g over the course of a 3h period for a 70kg rider.
+Leucine oxidation appears to occur at a rate of 8 mg/kg/h in endurance athletes performing low-intensity exercise (60% of VO2 max), which may correspond to a total of 1.68g over the course of a 3h period for a 70kg rider.
 This amount of leucine could be achieved by eating approximately 77g of beef, 440ml of milk or three large eggs.

 This leucine oxidation reliance during exercise seems to be even lower in women compared to men (figure 1.), probably due to an improved reliance on fat as a substrate for energy during exercise.